 1. Copyright Notice

 I’m sure you’re already familiar with this copyright symbol “©.”
-It usually precedes the words “copyright notice” in fine print at the very bottom of the page.
+It usually precedes the words “copyright notice” in fine print at the bottom of the page.

 Including it is the best way to protect your website.
 Andy Crestodina from Orbit Media mentioned some helpful tips in this article on website plagiarism (which a copyright notice helps combat).